-Per the university's Past Due Balance policy, failure pay the bill in full by the first day of the semester or to make all required monthly payment plan payments by their due date may result in the assessment of late payment fees and finance charges, financial holds, and other collection activity Late payment penalties may be assessed each month that the account has an overdue, outstanding balance.
+Per the university's Past Due Balance policy, failure pay the bill in full by the first day of the semester or to make all required monthly payment plan payments by their due date may result in the assessment of late payment fees and interest charges, financial holds, and other collection activity Late payment penalties may be assessed each month that the account has an overdue, outstanding balance.
 The late payment fee is $150 and is charged once per semester.
 Interest charges are applied at a 12% APR.
 It is the student’s responsibility to ensure that payment arrangements are made in a timely manner in order to avoid these fees.
-If you are disputing late fees and/or finance charges, please fill out the Late Payment Fee & Finance Charge Appeal form.
+If you are disputing late fees and/or interest charges, please fill out the Late Payment Fee & Interest Charge Appeal form.
 All requests must be received by our office within 60 days of these fees being assessed.
 Please allow 7-10 business days for processing.
 Appeal decisions are final and will not be subject to further review.